 High Blood Sugar (Hyperglycemia)

-Consistently high blood sugar can cause serious damage which is why regular monitoring and good management are key to staying healthy.
+Consistently high blood sugar can cause serious damage, which is why regular monitoring and good management are key to staying healthy.

 What Is High Blood Sugar (Hyperglycemia)?